presilkk/black-swan-angular/README.md

 Have made use of the following libraries

-primeng
+1. primeng
-chart js
+2. chart.js
-ng2 slim loading bar
+3. ng2-slim-loading-bar
-bootstrap module
+4. bootstrap module

 # GitSearchApp